libis/rdm-integration/README.md

 - Streams: files are synchronized using streams from the source repository to the filesystem, where each file has its own stream.
 This function implements "types.Stream" objects for the provided files (the "in" parameter contains a filtered list of files that are going to be copied from the repository).
 Notably, a "types.Stream" object contains a function for opening a stream to the provided file and a function to close that stream.

 After implementing the above-mentioned functions on the backend, you need to extend the frontend (https://github.com/libis/rdm-integration-frontend) by adding a frontend plugin in "plugin.service.ts".
 This is a straight forward implementation of the RepoPlugin type as defined in the "plugin.ts" model.
 It basically tells the frontend that there is a new repository type, which field should be shown on the connect page and how these fields should be named, etc., for the given repository type.

-In order to run the application locally, checkout in the same folder this repository (rdm-integration from https://github.com/libis/rdm-integration) and the frontend (rdm-integration-frontend from https://github.com/libis/rdm-integration-frontend).
-Then go to /rdm-integration and run "make run".
-Notice that if you do not run standard Libis rdm (Dataverse) locally, you will need to define environment variables as defined in /image/app/env.go

-You can also use make commands to build the docker image (make build) or push to the docker repository (make push).

-In order to redeploy the integration application on pilot/prod (after building with make build with env set to prod):
-- ssh to the server
-- make pull
-- make stop-integration
-- make up

 ## Sequence diagrams